 - Did you feel like you explored it enough?

 - Would you approach it differently the next time?

 - Read 30 Tips to Supercharge your Exploratory Testing Efforts.

 I would call this a specialisation.
 I've put it in here so that you have resources to be aware of the specialisation.
 Maybe you'd like to specialise in mobile testing or your job requires knowledge of it.
 The Dojo has some resources in the mobile testing section.
-There are channels on both Ministry of Testing and Testers.Chat Slack for mobile testing where you can ask for guidance if you wish.
+There is a channel on the Ministry of Testing Slack for mobile testing where you can ask for guidance if you wish.

 Think about the apps on your phone.
 If you go into the about section for them does it say anything about the operating systems they support?
 Given what you now know about mobile testing does this surprise you?